aribiswas/drlnd-navigation/Report.md

 ### Hyperparameters

 * The DQN algorithm relies on the ***epsilon*** hyperparameter for exploration.
 For this project, the ***epsilon*** parameter is initially set to 0.95 at the begininng of training when the policy favors random actions.
 At each agent step, the epsilon value is decayed exponentially by a decay factor of 1e-5, with a minimum epsilon limit of 0.1.
 With this exponential decay, the agent favors exploration towards the beginning of training and exploitation later on.
+* The agent learns from mini batches of 64 experiences.
+For the gradient computation, the adam optimizer is used with a learn rate of 2e-4.
 * A discount factor of 0.99 favors long term rewards during return computation.
-* The agent learns from mini batches of 64 experiences.
-For the gradient computation, we use the adam optimizer with a learn rate of 2e-4.
-* The target Q-network is soft-updated with an update factor of 1e-3
+* The target Q-network is soft-updated with an update factor of 1e-3.
+This reduces sudden changes in the target network and improves training stability.

 <pre><code>BUFFERSIZE = int(1e6)    # Experience buffer size
 GAMMA = 0.99             # Discount factor